Skip to contents

 • builds a snapshot of all currently enrolled subjects

-• evaluates all conditions in the Timer
+• evaluates each Condition in self$conditions against the snapshot

-• stores both the snapshot locked_data and the analysis outputs results
+• stores both the snapshot (locked_data) and the analysis outputs (results)

 Public fields